Guide for Organizational Representative Payees

 Important: Only certain State mental institutions that serve as payee for large numbers of beneficiaries are exempt from this method of annual reporting.
 For these payees, we substitute an intensive, in-person, onsite visit to the institution to evaluate their performance.

-During our visit, we will:
+During the visit, the P&A will:

 These visits help us maintain effective lines of communication with you and give you the chance to ask us questions and to ask for help in resolving problems you experience.